In an arc

 who shows up has a brief idyllic relationship

 with the hero, then dies tragically

-.
+, is left behind or is otherwise written out.
 After that, she's usually never mentioned again

 .
 If she's put out of the picture without dying, she's a Girl of the Week

 .
 If a character has loads and loads of Temporary Love Interests

 tend to involve this, if only because the lone wandering hero archetype tends to require that friends and love interests encountered during an adventure be left behind at adventure's end